 The title Crayons for the City takes its name from Pastor Kevin’s work with children in Philadelphia that began with a box of Crayola crayons.
 The idea was to give voice to the child’s whole world experience in a very stigmatized and under-resourced neighborhoods of Kensington.
 The kids were given drawing topics each week: Me and My Neighborhood; Me and My Friends; Me and My Family; Me and My School; Me and My World; Me and My Church, and Me and My Future.
 The drawing journey led to significant conversations and opportunities to engage children and their families in community transforming activities.
 The book tells the story that began with a box of crayons which progressed into a whole community project of hope and a new future.

-Pastor Kevin writes about has been how he has been leading the congregation since arriving in September 2016.
-From more open and energizing worship to asking the congregation to intentionally welcome and include the community at large in every church activity, referring to them as “Farming Events.”
-Pastor Kevin describes Farming Events as activities that plant seeds, nurture relationships, and foster cascading connections between the events moving forward.
+Pastor Kevin writes about leading the faith community since arriving in September 2016.
+From more open and energizing worship to asking the congregation to intentionally welcome and include the community at large, especially young families and those without any religious affiliation.
+He refers to programs and all gatherings as “Farming Events.”
+Pastor Kevin describes Farming Events as activities that plant seeds, nurture relationships, and foster forward-looking and cascading connections between the events moving forward.

-“Everyone can be part of God’s transformation work,” Pastor Kevin says.
+“Everyone can be part of God’s transformational work,” Pastor Kevin says.
 Here’s an excerpt from Crayons for the City:

 “While walking is good exercise, walking around the block to better understand the neighborhood is even better. …not to advertise programs or solicit support but to actively engage with residents and pay attention to what God is doing.”
 Pastor Kevin believes that God is active and working all over the greater Cape May community.
 What Cold Spring Church can do is to notice what God is doing and get involved.
 Everyone gets involved in their own unique ways.